You're Doing the Right Things for Your Pastors.

 Benevolence is evidence of a gap, not evidence of care.

-If your denomination is regularly writing emergency checks, that means your pastors are regularly reaching emergency status.
-The benevolence fund is a symptom, not a solution.
-It's the ambulance at the bottom of the cliff, not the guardrail at the top.
+If your denomination is regularly writing emergency checks, your pastors are regularly reaching emergency status.
+The benevolence fund is the ambulance at the bottom of the cliff, not the guardrail at the top.

 “Pastor Williams never complains about money.
 What a servant's heart.”